Solstice

-A solstice is the time when the Sun reaches its most northerly or southerly excursion relative to the celestial equator on the celestial sphere.
+A solstice is the time when the Sun reaches its most northerly or southerly sun path relative to the celestial equator on the celestial sphere.
 Two solstices occur annually, around 20–22 June and 20–22 December.
 In many countries, the seasons of the year are defined by reference to the solstices and the equinoxes.

 The term solstice can also be used in a broader sense, as the day when this occurs.
 For locations not too close to the equator or the poles, the dates with the longest and shortest periods of daylight are the summer and winter solstices, respectively.
 Terms with no ambiguity as to which hemisphere is the context are "June solstice" and "December solstice", referring to the months in which they take place every year.